Rehabilitation Counseling M.A.

 Rehabilitation Counseling is a rapidly growing field that offers those with the right training and education excellent career potential.
-According to the Bureau of Labor Statistics, jobs in this field are expected to grow by 20 percent in the next decade.
+According to the Occupational Outlook Handbook from the Bureau of Labor Statistics, jobs in this field are expected to grow by 11 percent in the next decade.
 Graduates of the well-respected UNC Rehabilitation Counseling program are avidly recruited both regionally and nationally.

 Consider UNC’s M.A. in Rehabilitation Counseling if you want to:

 - Work as a certified rehabilitation counselor